 You guys know utilizing the microwave is my favorite way to make fast weekday breakfasts!
-Here are some tips and ideas:
+Here are some healthy breakfast ideas & tips for prepping them:

 - Poach eggs in the microwave (that’s right!) – here’s what to do: Add 1/2 cup water to a microwave-safe bowl or mug.
 Crack an egg into the bowl and make sure it’s completely submerged.
 Cover the top with a small plate and microwave for 1 minute on high.
 Check it and continue cooking in 15 second increments if you like it firmer!
 Remove using a slotted spoon or fork and you’re good to go!
 I love the runny yolk on avocado toast – here are some of my favorite avocado toast recipes. 🙂